 Your real estate prelicensing education will take a lot of hard work and cover a lot of material.
 The education you receive is an important part of getting started with your career as a North Carolina real estate agent.

 The state exam is not easy, so you will need to be diligent about your studies.
 Find out precisely what your real estate education provider does to ensure you pass your examination.
-In North Carolina, you get two chances to pass the exam.
+At Superior, you get two chances to pass the exam.
 If you fail a second time, you need to re-take your real estate licensing education course.

 Real estate license application and exam process